lorniu/emacs-dropbox/README.md

 - `R`: Rename or move files/directories.
 The logic is similar to the C (Copy) command.
 - `+`: Create a new directory on Dropbox.
 - `C-x C-f path-not-exist.txt`: Create new file (when save)
-- Some other standard Dired commands are also supported, just try

 ### Other commands

+- `dropbox-revisions`: In a Dired mode or a remote file buffer, invoke this command will popup a buffer to view and operate the revisions (diff, download, restore and so on)
-- `dropbox-browser`: Opens the current Dropbox directory (or your Dropbox root if not in a Dropbox Dired buffer) in your default web browser.
+- `dropbox-browser`: Open the current Dropbox directory (or your Dropbox root if not in a Dropbox Dired buffer) in your default web browser.

 ## Miscellaneous